 You always want to tell the truth.
 That being said, if you tell the adjuster you aren’t injured when you really were, then you shouldn’t expect to be compensated.
 Be very careful about how you express yourself regarding pain after an accident.
 The right attorney can help you with what to say.

-Treatment.
-This is a reference to the medical attention you receive as a direct result of being injured in an accident.
+- Treatment.
+This is a term in our glossary of insurance terms to the medical attention you receive as a direct result of being injured in an accident.
 The kind of treatment you receive will be listed in the medical notes in written form, as well as in the form of CPT codes in your medical documentation.
 CPT codes are numerical and refer to Current Procedural Terminology.
 It’s a standardized form of reporting treatment and a quick way for doctors to notate medical, surgical, and diagnostic procedures by caretakers.

 In the world of injury claims, if you have no treatment that documents your injuries and the need for treatment, the credibility of your claim for bodily injuries is significantly diminished.
 For many of the large insurance companies, no treatment equals no injuries.

-Soft tissue injury.
-This is a common term used in the context of a liability injury claim to describe soreness after an accident.
+- Soft tissue injury.
+This is a common term used in our glossary of insurance terms pertaining to the context of a liability injury claim to describe soreness after an accident.
 It commonly refers to injuries to the neck or back involving a sprain or strain to the muscles in those injured areas.
 Soft tissue injuries are considered subjective and therefore have few objective indicators for verification of truthfulness.